ycrash/buggyapp/README.md

 cd  /opt/workspace/buggyapp
 ```

-Run the below commands to clean the old build and generate new build
+Run the below commands to clean the old build and generate new build:

 ```
 ant clean